 Joanie has traveled extensively throughout Africa, South America, Southeast Asia, Europe and Canada and is adept at producing international stories.
 As executive producer, she oversees each episode of Journeys for Good with an exacting attention to detail.

-Joanie is the co-owner of award-winning San Francisco production company Bayside Entertainment.
+Joanie is the co-owner of Seattle production company Bayside Entertainment.

 Emmy and Telly award-winning DP/editor Steve Wynn is the ultimate multi-hyphenate; a director-shooter-editor with over 30 years of experience.
 An industry veteran, he has worked in virtually every aspect of production and leads the Journeys for Good production team with his breadth of expertise.